Claiming Your Wyoming Unemployment Benefits

 If you claim unemployment benefits in Wyoming, the federal government will expect you to pay taxes on them.
 The Internal Revenue Service (IRS) considers federal unemployment benefits “taxable income” and requires all unemployed workers to report their earnings.
 If you feel comfortable making payments on your own, you are allowed to make quarterly estimated tax payments to the IRS.
 You will be responsible for estimating the amount of tax you owe on your federal unemployment benefits, and paying four times during the year.
 If you underestimate the amount you owe, you will have to pay the difference the following April.
 If your quarterly taxes are late, you will be subject to a penalty from the IRS.

 While claiming benefits for unemployment in WY, you may also choose to have a specific amount withheld from each weekly payment.
 This is an easy way to ensure that you do not owe during tax time, and most job seekers elect to have at least 10 percent of their weekly benefits withheld by the government.

 Continued Eligibility in Wyoming

-- Available to work if offered a job.
+- Being available to work if offered a job

 If you are offered full-time employment, it is your responsibility to report the offer to the state.
 If you decline suitable work, the state has the right to deny your WY unemployment benefits claim if you cannot provide a reasonable explanation for your actions.
 All workers are encouraged to find work as soon as possible, and failing to accept suitable work may be viewed negatively by the department.